taozeroxii/autobackupMysql/README.md

     4.pm2 list
     5.pm2 save

-if you want to restart you pm2 every day at the morning youcan use this Command change time what your want Example 00.00 AM.
+if you want to restart you pm2 every day at  youcan use this Command change time what your want Example 00.00 AM.

     pm2 restart app --cron-restart="0 0 * * *"